Category Archives: SharePoint

 Azure Data Factory: connecting to SharePoint with a Certificate

-For a long time we had to provide legacy ACS permissions for Microsoft Azure Data Factory to connect to SharePoint.
+For a long time Azure Data Factory did not support modern authentication and we had to provide legacy ACS permissions for Microsoft Azure Data Factory to connect to SharePoint.
 That’s not the case anymore.
-Finally Microsoft updated authentication page so ADF V2 supports authentication with Client Id and Certificate, which means that application registration used to connect to SharePoint can have only modern Sites.Selected API permissions.
+Finally Microsoft updated authentication page so Azure Data Factory v2 (ADF V2) supports authentication via app registration with Sites.Selected API permissions, providing Client Id and Certificate.
+Below are steps to configure ADF v2 connection to SharePoint with a Certificate.

 The steps would be